carlosperate/carlosperate.github.io/themes/embeddedlog-theme/README.md

 You may display information on the series just under the article title setting `SHOW_SERIES` to `True`.

-#### IPython Notebook support

-This theme supports including IPython notebooks through the [Liquid Tags plugin](https://github.com/getpelican/pelican-plugins/tree/master/liquid_tags).
-If you enable the plugin, the theme will automatically include the right CSS/JS to make the notebooks work.

 #### Favicon

 Set the `FAVICON` option in your `pelicanconf.py`.
 For example: `FAVICON = 'images/favicon.png'`